kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

   - Will stop recording whole tree, as value of the tree structure has been very limited so far, in this case
   - will keep recording things I want to remember for later as an unstructured list
 - chose not to inherit ThreeForTwoOffer from ItemBundleForDiscountedPriceOffer, as the discounts feel different from the outside
+- will call it a day, as main task is done - was fun, would like to continue, but it's getting late